 Traveling would be so much easier and cheaper if we didn’t have to worry about airfares.
 This is most of the time the largest expense of a trip.
 However, you can find hundreds of great deals online every day and even airline errors that can lead to ridiculously cheap flights.
 Throughout the years, I learned a few flight booking tips and tricks that can save you not only a lot of money, but also time and frustration.
-If you’re wondering how to find cheap flights, look no further!
+If you’re wondering how to find cheap flights to practically anywhere, look no further!

 The first thing I want to share with you is: